elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 	- Ease of use: Security mechanism interfere with working patterns users originally familiar with
     - Performance: Security mechanisms consusmes more computing resouirces
     - Cost: Secuirty meachnism are expensive to develop

+## Ciphers

+- Monoalphabetic cipher: THe substitution is fixed for each letter of the alphabet
+- Polyalphabetic cipher: The substituiton is not fixed for each letter of alphabet if there is more than one of the same...
+- Shift cipher: A type of substitution cipher
+- Ceaser cipher: A shift cipher with a shift of
+- Transposition cipher: Apply a secret permutation to the characters in each block by shuffling
+- Encryption query: Takes plaintext return cipher
+- Decryption query: Takes cipher return plaintext
+- COA (Cipher text only attackers): Can see ciphertext only
+- KPA (Known-plaintext attacker): Can observe ciphertext and do know the associated plaintext

 # Encryption
 An encryption scheme also known as cipher consist of encryption and decryption.